What are Australian Employers looking for?

 In the Australian Job Market, most companies are looking to buy “the best product” available, which means “the right candidate” for the job.

-This is why it’s called a Job Market.
+This is why it’s called the Job Market.

 Candidates, like yourself, need to make sure to market themselves better than the competition.
 This means proving that you truly are the best fit for the position advertised and the best person to solve any problems the position might see.